 Go With The Dementia Flow

 Rather than fight the current of dementia through reorientation, go with the flow through participation and steer the conversation toward positive memories, whether real or imagined.
-Many senior living facility Administrators still subscribe to the outdated mode of dementia care that is reorientation.
+Many senior living facility Administrators still subscribe to the outdated model of dementia care that is reorientation.
 According to the reorientation strategy, whenever a resident with dementia espouses a memory or recollection of events that is untrue, the caregiver ‘reorients’ the resident to reality.
-For instance, if an 85 year old resident with dementia told you that she went to Europe yesterday with her mother, you would tell her that she did not go to Europe with her mother.
+For instance, if an 85-year-old resident with dementia told you that she went to Europe yesterday with her mother, you would tell her that she did not go to Europe with her mother.
 She stayed in her room yesterday and watched TV.
 Remember?
 The object of this questioning is that the resident will remember that they did in fact stay in their room yesterday, and no, they did not go to Europe with their mother.
 This brief orientation may produce the unintended and unfortunate result that the resident will also recall that their mother is dead and that they live away from their friends and family.
 The consequent negative emotions that can follow reorientation have given rise to a different dementia care strategy: go with the flow.

 How Do You ‘Go With The Flow’